KonnorRogers/vps_setup/README.md

 # WARNING

-* Documentation can be found here, it is fairly incomplete but most methods are documented
+* Documentation can be found here, it is fairly incomplete but most methods are documented here: [VpsCli documentation](https://www.rubydoc.info/github/paramagicdev/vps_cli/master)
-* [VpsCli
-documentation](https://www.rubydoc.info/github/paramagicdev/vps_cli/master)

-* ## I have transitioned this project from being a simple one command install to a full fledged CLI.
-During the transition, updates can be found on the <strong>thor</strong> branch.

 # Purpose
 * To be able to spin up multiple development environments without having to reconfigure all the time